-The Squats of Warhammer 40,000 got a hive-fleet dropped on them.
-Some fans argue that the Squats are Old Shame and deserved to be removed, while Squats fans will invoke They Changed It, Now It Sucks.
+- When they were first discontinued, the Squats from Warhammer 40,000 were said to have been devoured by a Tyranid Hive Fleet.
+Some fans argue that the Squats are an Old Shame and deserved to be removed, while Squats fans will invoke They Changed It, Now It Sucks!.
 Games Workshop has stated numerous times that they have no desire to revisit the issue or argue about it with fans, however they did include a reference to the Squats in the latest version of the game listing them as a non-extinct species, and they still allow them to be played in official events as long as the figurines are drafted under an officially supported army's codex.